frederic-perez/AmE-dictionary/data/dictionary.md

 __Aleut__ _n_
 __alfresco__ _It had two small terraces for alfresco dining._
 __algae__ _n_
-__alienate__ _v_ :eight: (alienated, alienating) To do something that makes someone unfriendly or unwilling to support you. _Alcoholism and violence alienated him from his family._
+__alienate__ _v_ :nine: (alienated, alienating) To do something that makes someone unfriendly or unwilling to support you. _Alcoholism and violence alienated him from his family._
 __alighted__ _v_
 __align__ :mute:[ali~~g~~n]
 __all in all,__ _phr_ :three: __1__ Generally; taking everything into account. __2__ Supremely important.